imaarthi/a-b-testing/README_Mac.md

 2. We have to install heroku CLI(Command Line Interface).
      As CLI is part of toolkit, we will now install toolkit.

-      Run the following on iterm/terminal.

-     Install brew if not installed -
+      Run the following on iterm/terminal.[Only if brew is not installed on your Mac already]

      /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

+     Brew takes atleast 5-10minutes to install for the first time.

+     Once brew is installed,
-     Install heroku toolkit.
+     run the following on iterm/terminal to install heroku toolkit.
      CLI is part of toolkit.

       brew install heroku-toolbelt

 3. Open a terminal on Mac.

 4. Goto a folder where you have to download your a-b-testing folder.

+5. Type in the following commands one after another.

-5. cd a-b-testing
+        cd a-b-testing

-6. heroku login
+        heroku login

     Use the email/password you used for signing up in step 1 above.

+7. Type in the following commands.

-7. heroku create
+        heroku create
   This should output something similar to this.

   Creating app... done, ⬢ <randomappname>
   https://<randomappname>.herokuapp.com/ | https://git.heroku.com/<randomappname>.git

+8. To update the changes you make each time to A.html or B.html, please use the following commands one by one.

-8.  git commit -am "<Commit message>"
+        git commit -am "Commit message"

-9.   git push heroku master
+        git push heroku master
-    For the first time, it might take some time.
+    For the first time, pushing might take some time.
     Subsequent runs would be little faster.
     At the very end, it would output a heroku app link, which can be opened in a browser.

     For the first time, you will just create app with stencil code provided in Step 4.
-    For the purpose of A/B testing assignment, we want you to modify A.html and B.html in 'templates' folder of stencil code and we want you to run commands from this step(step 8), to push/host your changes.
+    For the purpose of A/B testing assignment, we want you to modify A.html and B.html in
+    'templates' folder of stencil code and we want you to run commands from this step(step 8), to push/host your changes.

-10. heroku open
+10. Type in the following commands. heroku open

     This should open the sample app in chrome automatically.
-If it does not open, you can try opening the link manually.
+    If it does not open, you can
+    try opening the link manually.

 For any doubts or to debug issues about heroku, you can read more here..